 kevin joined Watsi on January 27th, 2015.
-Five years ago, kevin became the 840th member to automatically support a new Watsi patient every month.
-Since then, 5,112 more people have become monthly donors! kevin's most recent donation traveled 4,600 miles to support Elimlim, a 20-year-old from Kenya, to fund surgery to repair a fracture in his left arm.
+Eight years ago, kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. kevin's most recent donation traveled 4,600 miles to support Dennis, a teen student from Kenya, to fund surgery to repair a fracture in his left arm.